 Column H, Balance to Finish - calculate the difference between Column C minus Column G for each line item.
-Again, the CAPS program does this math so you don't haave to.
+Again, the CAPS program does this math so you don't have to.

-Column l, Retainage (IF Variable Rate) - this column is used ONLY for contracts where retainage rates change on a line-by-line basis, where retainage is different on different sections of the contract OR when retainagae changes throughout the life of the contract.
+Column l, Retainage (IF Variable Rate) - this column is used ONLY for contracts where retainage rates change on a line-by-line basis, where retainage is different on different sections of the contract OR when retainage changes throughout the life of the contract.
 It DOES NOT need to be completed for contracts that have a consistent rate of retainage held over the entire contract.
-The CAPS program has an option that you can turn on to do this, even if the job has a fixed rate of retainage (some GC's and project Owners INSIST on seeing the retainage for each line item).
+The CAPS program has an option that you can turn on to do this, even if the job has a fixed rate of retainage (some GC's and project Owners INSIST on seeing the retainage percentage or the dollar value that represents the retainage rate for each line item).
 Additionally, you can choose to have it show the percentage rate or the dollar amount that is being held.

 IMPORTANT NOTE ABOUT CHANGE ORDERS

-Approved contract Change Orders are listed separataely, either on their own Continuation Sheet or at the end of the original Schedule of Values.
+Approved contract Change Orders are listed separately, either on their own Continuation Sheet or at the end of the original Schedule of Values.

 Looking for additional training?